sagieppel/MatSim-Generator-Generate-image-of-random-materials-on-ranodm-objects-with-Blender/README.md

 # MatSim dataset generation script: Generate images of random material on random objects in random environments with a gradual transition between materials
-This script will procedurally generate images of random materials on a random object with a gradual transition between the materials for material similarity recognition dataset generation.
+This script will procedurally generate images of random materials on random objects with a gradual transition between the materials for material similarity recognition dataset generation.
 See the paper (One-shot recognition of any material anywhere using contrastive learning with physics-based rendering)[] for more details.

 ## What does this generate?